 So remortgaging can feel like a bit of a minefield.
 Should you stay with your existing bank or building society or look at moving to a new lender?
-Should you get a fixed-rate mortgage or a tracker-rate mortgage?
-Another equally important question to ask yourself is when is the right time to remortgage?
+Should you get a fixed rate mortgage or a tracker rate mortgage?
+Another equally important question to ask yourself is when its too late to remortgage?
 Because leaving it too late could cost you financially.

 When should you remortgage?

 The best place to start is to by finding the current mortgage offer on your current mortgage deal.
 On the mortgage offer, you see the date when your existing fixed rate deal or tracker rate ends.
 The ideal time to start the ball rolling on getting a great new deal is 5 months before this date.

 Will it be better for me to stay with my existing lender?

 The chances that your existing mortgage lender will offer you the lowest interest rate available is very unlikely.
 With over 100 different banks and building societies and over 14,000 different new mortgage deals and rates available it makes total sense to shop around!
 Staying with your existing lender could cost you a small fortune.

 At the end of your current deal, you will automatically be put onto the lender’s standard variable rate.
 The standard variable rate will be at a far higher rate and will mean a massive rise in your monthly repayments.

 How do I find out which lender will offer me the best deal?